Derpy-Jacob-903/Railgun2Canary/README.md

 LegendBegins and GeminiDark for creating the original mod.

-Jet Storm for getting permission to make this mod, and playtesting it.
+Jet Storm for getting permission to make this mod, helping make and balance cards and relics, and play testing it.

 mymoddownloader on nexus for reporting bugs.